dwijesinghe/viMusic/README.md

 # viMusic

-## Chords tab-writing plugin for Vim
+###Chords tab-writing plugin for Vim

-This plugin can be triggered to enable a bunch of useful functions for adding chords to lyrics in Vim
+This plugin can be triggered to enable a bunch of useful functions for adding chords to lyrics in Vim.

 #Installation